latheon-network/Latheon/STATUS.md

 - Security audit ahead of any mainnet consideration.
 - A decision on whether/how the selective-disclosure track (§3) merges into the production track, once it's fully tested.

-## 6. Long-term vision (⚪ VISION) — Ethereum L2 on Polygon CDK, not a sovereign L1
+## 6. Long-term vision (⚪ VISION) — Ethereum L2, framework under evaluation

-**This section changed twice.** Earlier: a sovereign Layer 1, built from scratch.
+**This section changed twice, and a third, public commitment is being deliberately held back.** Earlier: a sovereign Layer 1, built from scratch.
 Then: an Ethereum L2, framework undecided.
-Now: both the framework and practical deployment path are decided — see `ROADMAP.md` for the full reasoning behind each choice.
+Now: the L1→L2 reasoning is settled, but the specific framework is still being validated hands-on, not just decided from documentation — see `ROADMAP.md` for the full reasoning.

 Not implemented today — this is a direction, not something running yet:

-- **Framework: Polygon CDK**, chosen over ZK Stack for faster small-team deployment, a dedicated compliance-oriented chain offering matching our banking/institutional target segment, a 2026 drop in proof-generation cost that makes low-volume chains viable, and no third-party protocol fee skimmed from activity.
+- **Framework: actively being evaluated.** A ZK-native framework with a dedicated compliance-oriented chain offering (matching our banking/institutional target segment) remains the leading candidate on paper — but we're gaining direct, hands-on experience in other ecosystems (including Arbitrum's builder programs) before naming a final choice publicly.
-- **Deployment path: a Rollup-as-a-Service (RaaS) provider**, not Polygon Labs directly (now an enterprise, sales-led product) or self-hosting (the prover alone needs a documented 96-core/740GB server).
+- **Deployment path:** a managed Rollup-as-a-Service provider, regardless of framework — self-hosting requires infrastructure (some frameworks' prover nodes need a documented 96-core/740GB server) well beyond solo-founder scale.
-- **Mode: Validium / cheaper external DA**, chosen deliberately now — this is a foundational, hard-to-change-later decision (separate contracts and infrastructure per mode), not a setting to revisit casually.
-See `ROADMAP.md` for why.
+- **Mode:** rollup vs. validium is typically the first, hardest-to-reverse decision a given framework requires — to be settled once the framework itself is.
-- **Gas token: LTH.**
+- **Gas token: LTH** — holds regardless of framework.
 - Latheon's shielded pool and selective disclosure mechanism become the appchain's core application.
-- Realistic properties: a few seconds for trusted confirmation (not sub-second — corrected from an earlier overstatement, see `docs/gas-benchmark.en.md`), minutes-to-hours for full L1-anchored finality, fees in the fractions-of-a-cent range, and — honestly — a centralized sequencer at launch, matching virtually every production ZK rollup today.
+- Realistic properties, true across frameworks under consideration: a few seconds for trusted confirmation (not sub-second — corrected from an earlier overstatement, see `docs/gas-benchmark.en.md`), minutes-to-hours for full L1-anchored finality, fees in the fractions-of-a-cent range, and — honestly — a centralized sequencer at launch, matching virtually every production rollup today.
 - **Still open, not solved:** bridge privacy leakage (funding an L2 wallet from a linkable L1 address undermines the privacy guarantee itself — see `THREAT-MODEL.md` and `ROADMAP.md` for mitigation options under consideration) and the exact timing of any L1→L2 transition (the current V3/V4 prototypes on Ethereum L1 are unaffected and keep working as-is).
 - Dropped from the earlier plan: a dedicated Latheon consensus layer, a DAG-based mempool, a permissionless validator set, and native light clients — an L2 doesn't need or want its own validator set; it inherits Ethereum's.